-In its homeland of southeastern Brazil, it goes by the common name Philodendron Angra dos Reis.
+In its native homeland of southeastern Brazil, it goes by the common name Philodendron Angra dos Reis.

 Philodendron plants belong to the side of the Araceae family prized for its foliage (with the other side being known for edible tubers, such as taro) and are perennial in nature.

 It has two popular cultivars.

 - Philodendron ‘Brazil’ (sometimes spelled “Brasil”) features a yellow or chartreuse variegation on its leaves.

 - Philodendron ‘Silver’ is notable for the silvery leaf markings.

 Important Note: When buying a heartleaf Philodendron from growers, there is a good chance you’re actually purchasing a Philodendron hederaceum.